Ask about our monthly special!

 In winter, the softly-hued gray bark provides a welcome relief from the drab monotony of darker trees, and in springtime the October glory bursts with color as it blooms with countless tiny but vivid red flowers.
 During the summer, the lush, dark-green leaves provide a hint of the brilliance to come.
 Rapid growth, reliability, and enduring fall color make it a perfect specimen tree.

-In spring, scented yellow flowers, borne into showy clusters appear before the leaves and are followed by two-winged samara.
+In spring, scented yellow flowers, borne into showy clusters appear before the leaves and are followed by two-winged samaras.

 Long-lived (60 to 200 years) and fast-growing, Norway Maple also provides some winter interest, with its attractive, grayish bark, regularly and shallowly grooved.
 Excellent shade tree.

-Grows up to 40-50 ft. tall (12-15 m) and 30-50 ft. wide (9-15 m).
+Grows up to 40-50 ft. tall and 30-50 ft. wide.
 A full sun or part shade lover, the Norway Maple is easily grown in average, moist, well-drained soils.
 Tolerant to heat, drought and of a wide range of soils.

 Noted for its spectacular fall color, Acer saccharum (Sugar Maple) is a large, deciduous tree with a straight trunk, wide-spreading branches, and a dense, oval to rounded crown.

-Long-lived and slow-growing, Sugar Maple also provides some winter interest, with its attractive, gray-brown bark, often ridged and furrowed with age.
+Long-lived and slow-growing, adding around 24 inches a year, the Sugar Maple also provides some winter interest, with its attractive, gray-brown bark, often ridged and furrowed with age.
 Excellent shade tree or specimen tree.

 October Glory Red Maple